 SCOPE OF THIS CHAPTER

-This procedure relates to the rights of parents/carers and children (if of sufficient age and understanding) to complain about the process of Child Protection Conferences or appeal against a Conference decision.
+This procedure relates to the rights of parents/carers and children (if of sufficient age and understanding) to complain about the process of Child Protection Conferences or complain against a Conference decision.

 - Eligibility to Use This Procedure

-- Grounds for Appeal Against a Conference Decision
+- Grounds for Complaint Against a Conference Decision

 - Stage One - Informal Stage